 Greek Islands Beyond Santorini: Naxos, Paros, and Crete with Kids

 This is the guide to the Greek islands that mom Instagram never tells you about, even though they should.
+Long before kids, I spent a summer hopping the Cyclades and I still think the central islands are where Greece keeps its best self.

 Why Skip Santorini with Kids?